 Focus on India and Dubai

 ITAC has a number of initiatives to promote international business development strategies among Canadian ICT companies.
 In 2014, the focal points of our program were two missions that took 12 companies to India and Dubai in the United Arab Emirates.
 The feedback we received indicates that the participating companies found the missions helpful in establishing business contacts in the regions we have targeted.
 While these were meant to be “early reconnaissance” missions, we are receiving solid reports of real and pending deal flow.
 An example:

 ITAC has received funding from DFATD to continue this work in 2015.
 We took a dozen companies in the telecom and cyber security spaces to India in January and will be returning to Dubai in the fall for GITEX, the largest ICT trade show in the gulf region.
 ITAC will be expanding its network of contacts in the gulf region to provided better B2B connection in the region for our mission participants.

-What’s it like on a trade mission?
-These blog posts and mission itinerary offer a taste of the adventure.
+These blog posts may also offer a taste of the adventure

 DFATD’s support enables us to reduce the cost of travel to these mission destination by as much as half for participating Canadian companies.
 This presents excellent opportunities to explore these high potential markets.
 We encourage you to learn more about these missions and, if it is appropriate for your company, to join us.

 You can learn more about 2015 International Business Development Program by contacting Lynda Leonard (email@example.com).

 Export Advice is as Close as the ITAC Office